Algorithms and Theory for Supervised Gradual Domain Adaptation: Empirical Results

-\paragraph{Learning representations further helps in gradual adaptation}~~ On rotating MNIST, the performance of the model is better in most cases when adaptation is considered (Table \ref{table:rotate}), which demonstrates the benefit of learning proper representations.
+On rotating MNIST, the performance of the model is better in most cases when adaptation is considered (Table \ref{table:rotate}), which demonstrates the benefit of learning proper representations.
 With a CNN architecture, the only exception is when the shift in the domain is relatively small ($0$ to $30$ degree), where the No Adaptation method achieves higher accuracy than the Direct Adaptation method by $2\%$.
 However, when the shift in domains is relatively large, Adaptation methods are shown to be more successful in this case and this subtle advantage of No Adaptation no longer holds.
 Furthermore, Gradual Adaptation further enhances this outperformance significantly.
 This observation shows the advantage of sequential adaptation versus direct adaptation.

 We further show that the performance of the algorithm monotonically increases as it progress to adapt to each domain and learn a cross-domain representation.
 Figure \ref{fig:gradual} shows the trend in algorithm performance on rotating MNIST and FMOW.